WebAssembly/component-model/design/mvp/Explainer.md

 nested inside a class `MyResource`.
-To unburden bindings generators from having to consider pathological cases where two unique-in-the-component names get mapped to the same source-language identifier, Component Model validation imposes a stronger form of uniquness than simple string equality on all the names that appear within the same scope.
+To unburden bindings generators from having to consider pathological cases where two unique-in-the-component names get mapped to the same source-language identifier, Component Model validation imposes a stronger form of uniqueness than simple string equality on all the names that appear within the same scope.

 To determine whether two names (defined as sequences of [Unicode Scalar